ktaylor63/southeast/site/content/news/fish-and-wildlife-service-conducts-five-year-status-review-for-roseate-tern.md

 ---
-title: 'Fish and Wildlife Service Conducts Five-year Status Review for Roseate Tern'
+title: 'Fish and Wildlife Service conducts five-year status review for roseate tern'
 hero:
     name: roseate-tern.jpg
     alt: 'A white bird with a black cap and forked tail flying in front of a blue sky.'